ashmitamittal/ashmitamittal/README.md

 👋 Hi there!
 I'm Ashmita, a CS student in my third year at the University of Waterloo. 💻

-👩‍💻 I’m proficient in a wide range of programming languages including Java, C++, C, Python, HTML/CSS, Racket, and JavaScript
+👩‍💻 I’m proficient in a wide range of programming languages including Java, C++, C, Python, HTML/CSS, and JavaScript

 💻 I'm familiar with frameworks like React, Flask, Django, MERN, and Bootstrap